University of Oslo

 It is easy to forget, but breathing is not a one-sided coin.
 The carbon dioxide we exhale is just as important for life as its more fêted counterpart, oxygen.
 It is what photosynthetic organisms need to fix food for themselves and the rest of the living planet.
 In the verticality of the ocean, the seafloor represents the last stop for the generation of carbon dioxide.
 What the seabed breathes and exhales loops back to feed the rest of the ocean.

-Therefore, in order to better understand the cycling of carbon and nutrients in the Arctic, the Nansen Legacy benthos group is measuring the breathing rates of the seafloor community.
+In order to better understand the cycling of carbon and nutrients in the Arctic, the Nansen Legacy benthos group is measuring the breathing rates of the seafloor community.
 This involves bringing up cores of the seafloor, saturating them with oxygen, sealing them tight to prevent oxygen from entering and escaping, and measuring oxygen concentration every few hours over the course of a couple of days.
-This gives us the rate at which oxygen is being used up, and carbon dioxide is being generated.
-A fundamental measurement like this can provide so much insight into larger scale processes like how food is produced in the ocean and how it moves between different parts of the marine food chain.
+This gives the rate at which oxygen is being used up, and carbon dioxide is being generated.
+A fundamental measurement like this can provide insight into larger scale processes like how food is produced in the ocean and how it moves between different parts of the marine food chain.